JibranKalia/personal-website-v4/docs/blog/roda-auth-sms-confirmation-code/index.md

 1) Using `SecureRandom` instead of `rand()`
 2) Converting the number to a string right away
-3) Adding `0` to the right if the generated is less than the required length.
-The implementation using rjust is very clean in my opinion.
+3) Adding `0` to the right if the generated number is less than the required length.
+The implementation using `rjust` is very clean in my opinion.

 ## Sequel::CURRENT_TIMESTAMP

-This was the first time I came across `Sequel::CURRENT_TIMESTAMP`.
-I
+This was also the first time I came across `Sequel::CURRENT_TIMESTAMP`.

 ```ruby
 def sms_set_code(code)